Budget For Madeira: Is Madeira Expensive to Visit?

 Madeira was once known for being one of the cheapest destinations to visit in Portugal.
 However, in the past few years, accommodation prices have really inflated.

 Why?
-Madeira is a small island with a limited amount of space and a very high influx of tourists.
+Madeira is a small island with a limited amount of space and a very high intake of tourists.

 Most accommodation providers know that they can charge a premium price and always have someone willing to pay it for a once-in-a-lifetime holiday.